Paienobe/Paienobe/README.md

 Hi, I'm Progress Aienobe.
-I'm an aspiring fullstack developer.
-I currently work frontend with HTML, CSS and JavaScript and I've started learning React.
+I'm a Frontend web developer.
+I currently build applications with HTML, CSS and JavaScript and React.
+I'm currently learning typescript and nextjs.

 <!---
 Paienobe/Paienobe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.